alvarosanchez/seo-friendly-urls/README.md

 	String title
 	String sanitizedTitle

-	def beforeInsert() {
+	def beforeValidate() {
-		sanitizedTitle = title.asFriendlyUrl()
+		if (!sanitizedTitle) sanitizedTitle = title?.asFriendlyUrl()
 	}

 	static constraints = {
-		sanitizedTitle unique:true	//As an alternative, you may decide to make sanitizedTitle replace default id.
+		sanitizedTitle unique:true	//As an alternative, you may decide to make sanitizedTitle replace the default id.
 	}
 }
 ```